Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• During the last 3 years, the 30 days standard deviation is 37%, which is higher, thus worse than the value of 17.5% from the benchmark.
+• During the last 3 years, the volatility is 36.2%, which is greater, thus worse than the value of 17.5% from the benchmark.

 DownVol:

-• The downside deviation over 5 years of Diamondback Energy is 41.3%, which is greater, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• The downside risk over 5 years of Diamondback Energy is 40.9%, which is larger, thus worse compared to the benchmark SPY (14.9%) in the same period.

-• Compared with SPY (12.3%) in the period of the last 3 years, the downside volatility of 25.6% is larger, thus worse.
+• Compared with SPY (12.2%) in the period of the last 3 years, the downside volatility of 25% is higher, thus worse.

 Sharpe: